syedsaqib2457/php-hash/documentation/add_node.md

 ### data [external_ip_address_version_4]

-This is the added external IPv4 address in the added node.
+This is the external IPv4 address in the added node.

 The value is either a `public or reserved IPv4 address` or `empty`.

 ### data [external_ip_address_version_4_type]

-This is the added external IPv4 address type in the added node.
+This is the external IPv4 address type in the added node.

 The value is either an `IP address type` or `empty`.